-The consent holder operates a 'farrow to finish' piggery breeding and fattening unit.
-The approximate weights and numbers of the pigs are shown in Table 1 below.
+DH Lepper Trust operates a 'farrow to finish' piggery breeding and fattening unit.
+The approximate weights and numbers of the pigs are shown in Table 1 below and the location of the piggery, land and wastewater treatment system within the Lepperton Township is shown in Figure 1.

-The pigs are housed in purpose-built sheds (Figure 1) with controlled heating and ventilation systems that regulate the internal environment to optimise conditions for stock production.
+The pigs are housed in purpose-built sheds with controlled heating and ventilation systems that regulate the internal environment to optimise conditions for stock production.

 A feed mill located on site mixes the majority of the piggery's food requirements with grains and feed supplements.
-Recycled local waste food supplies, including waste bread from local suppliers, are mixed to produce a protein meal for the stock.
+Recycled local waste food supplies, including waste bread, waste sausages and chicken by-products from local suppliers, are mixed to produce a protein meal for the stock.